Certified Life Celebrant & Interfaith Minister

 Chris has been serving funeral service for almost 20 years.
 He was in-house counsel for SCI from 2003-2008 before he started in private practice representing funeral homes, cemeteries, and crematories of all sizes across North America.
 Chris was General Counsel for the Texas Funeral Directors Association and General Counsel and on the Board of Directors for the Cremation Association of North America for over 7 years each.
 Chris founded The Farmer Firm eight years ago and served as outside general counsel to many successful businesses.
 As NFDA’s General Counsel, Chris provides counsel on litigation, regulatory matters, business matters, buying and selling, employment law, and any other legal matters our profession faces.

+Mark Krause operates four funeral homes that serve over 1,800 families annually in Milwaukee, WI.
+He is a fourth-generation funeral director and has been in funeral service since 1976.
+Krause Funeral Homes and Cremation Services is nationally recognized for outstanding customer service and innovation.
 Krause graduated from the University of Wisconsin – Milwaukee, earning bachelor’s degrees in both political science and history.
 Mark attended Worsham College of Mortuary Science and graduated in 1982.
 He earned a Master of Business Administration in 1993.